-At the beginning of the questionnaire, participants had to indicate whether they eat meat or not, and vegetarians and vegans were then directly prevented from participating in the rest of study.
-Participants then needed to confirm that they would be willing to complete studies that include attention checks.
+First, participants answered a question indicating that they consent to completing studies with attention, comprehension, and manipulation checks.
 Then, participants began the main studies.
 Both Studies 1 and 2 in Bastian et al. (2012) were combined into a single survey, and the presenting order of Studies 1 and 2 was randomized.

-In Study 1, participants were asked to rate the animal’s mental capacities (10 items), edibility (2 items), negative affect (1 item) when eating that animal, and their moral perception of how morally wrong it would be to eat that animal (1 item) for 8 animals that were randomly selected from 32.
-In Study 2, all participants were shown two pictures with descriptions in turn, where the first presented animal (nonfood condition) was described as an animal that will be removed to other paddocks, and the second (food condition) was described as an animal that will be killed and made into meat product for human beings.
-The two pictures depicted either a cow or a lamb surrounded by green grass, and the animal types corresponding to the food/nonfood conditions for each participant were randomized and counterbalanced.
-In other words, if a participant first saw a sheep depicted as a nonfood animal, then the cow will be later depicted as the food animal, vice versa.
+In Study 1, participants were asked to rate each animal’s mental capacities (10 items), edibility (2 items), negative affect about eating it (1 item), and how morally wrong it would be to eat it (1 item).
+They did so for 8 animals that were randomly selected from 32.
+In Study 2, participants were shown two animals.
+The first was described as an animal that will be removed to other paddocks (nonfood condition), and the second was described as an animal that will be killed and made into meat product for human beings (food condition).
+The animals were a cow and a lamb, which were randomly assigned to either the nonfood or food conditions.
+In other words, if a participant first saw a lamb depicted as a nonfood animal, then the cow will be later depicted as the food animal, vice versa.
 Below each picture, participants were asked to rate the perceived mental capacities of the animal.
 At the end of the survey, participants were asked to answer some demographic questions.
 Summary tables and detailed experimental instructions for Studies 1 and 2 procedures are available in the supplementary (see Table S8).

 Study 1 Materials